How often should I test for HIV and STIs?

-How often should I test for HIV AND STIS?
+How often should I test for HIV and STIS?

-That includes every guy who is sexually active regardless of how many partners, the type of sex you’re having and the kind of HIV prevention strategies you might be using (such as condoms, PrEP or undetectable viral load).
+That includes every guy who is sexually active, regardless of how many partners, the type of sex you’re having and the kind of HIV prevention strategies you might be using (such as condomsPrEP or undetectable viral load).

-How often should I test if I haven’t had SEX since my last HIV test?
+How often should I test if I haven’t had sex since my last HIV test?

 What if I’m in a monogamous relationship?

-If you’re in a monogamous relationship and have already tested to know that you are HIV negative, then you can test less frequently, but should get to the clinic at least once a year.
+If you’re in a monogamous relationship and have already tested to know that you are HIV negative, then you can test less frequently, but you should get to the clinic at least once a year.

 Do I still need to get tested if I’ve been practising safe sex?